-The practice is bad enough at resorts, though unfortunately lately we’ve also seen this spread to city hotels, which is obscene.
+The practice is bad enough at resorts, though in the past few years we’ve also seen this spread to city hotels, which is obscene.
 Hotels typically call these “destination fees,” and it’s nothing more than a money grab.

 As you’d expect, you don’t have to pay that on an award stay, since the 29% would be added to a rate of zero.
-So I guess to make up for that, the JW Marriott Los Cabos charges a service charge of 30USD per night for all award stays.
+I guess to make up for that, the JW Marriott Los Cabos has been charging a service charge of 30USD per night for all award stays.